Useful work experience enhances your understanding of the reality of working in a caring profession and the challenges of medicine as a career.

 Laura – University of Manchester

 Aside from purely medical work experience, there are plenty of other skills that are valuable to develop.
-Doctors often play a role as educators and teachers – both to their patients, to younger doctors, and to medical students.
+Doctors often play a role as educators and teachers; to their patients, to younger doctors and to medical students.
 Consider gaining some work experience by teaching in schools or tutoring other students.
-You may want to develop your team leader and teamwork skills by a summer holiday job, or by organising a fundraising project.
-This would provide something interesting to write about on your personal statement, and solid examples to justify relevant personal attributes and ‘transferable skills’ in interview.
+You may want to develop your team leadership and teamwork skills in a summer job, or by organising a fundraising project.
+This would provide something interesting to write about in your personal statement, and gives you solid examples to justify relevant personal attributes and ‘transferable skills’ in interview.

-Try to always relate your experience to a medical career.
-Maybe those angry customers in your job helped to develop your skills at listening to people and responding with pragmatic advice in times of stress to reach a solution that both parties were happy with.
-Perhaps organising a fundraising trip, or charity projects meant meeting and contacting many agencies or organising events – you would have to work as a leader to head these events, and also to cooperate with others to understand their needs and expectations, thus learning how to ‘meet in the middle.’
+Always relate your experience to a medical career.
+Maybe those angry customers in your supermarket job helped to develop your listening skills and ability to respond effectively in times of stress.
+Perhaps organising a fundraising trip or charity project meant meeting and contacting many agencies or organising several events; you would have to work as a leader to head these events, and also to cooperate with others to understand their needs and expectations, thus learning how to ‘meet in the middle’ .

-In summary – there is a huge world of relevant experiences out there.
-Don’t be put off if you get rejection letters from some of the places that you apply to, they are often oversubscribed.
-Plan ahead for highest chance of securing placements in your chosen area and don’t be afraid to think outside the box a little by exploring experiences in other areas of medicine, or other fields to develop relevant skills and insight into a medical career.
+In summary, there is a huge world of relevant experiences out there.
+Do not be put off by rejection letters from places that you apply to, as many will be oversubscribed.
+Plan ahead for the highest chance of securing placements in your chosen area and do not be afraid to think outside the box a little by exploring experiences in other areas of medicine, or other fields to develop relevant skills and insight into a medical career.